 For a definition of a service provider of network communication services, see Instruction 17.27 (Copyright-Affirmative Defense-Service Provider of Network Communications Services Defined).
 For commentary on a reasonably implemented policy for the termination of users who are repeat infringers, see Instruction 17.28 (Copyright-Affirmative Defense-Limitation on Liability for Transitory Digital Network Communications).
 For an instruction on the requirements for a valid notice of claimed infringement, see Instruction 17.29 (Copyright-Affirmative Defense-Limitation on Liability for System Caching).
-For commentary on actual knowledge of infringement, awareness of facts or circumstances from which specific infringing activity is apparent, and financial benefit directly attributable to infringing activity, see Instruction 17.30 (Copyright-Affirmative Defense-Limitation on Liability for Information Residing on Systems or Networks at Direction of Users).
+For commentary on actual knowledge of infringement, awareness of facts or circumstances from which specific infringing activity is apparent, and financial benefit directly attributable to infringing activity, see Instruction 17.30 (Copyright-Affirmative Defense-Limitation on Users).